valkyriekngt/cymbal-search/README.md

     ```
     gcloud app browse
     ```
-1. If there are any permission errors, check which Service Account your app engine is using (likely App Engine default service account with Editor role). \
+* If there are any permission errors, check which Service Account your app engine is using (likely App Engine default service account with Editor role). \
-Go to the [IAM page](https://console.cloud.google.com/iam-admin/) at console to ensure the Service Account has the following roles:
+Go to the [IAM page](https://console.cloud.google.com/iam-admin/) at console to ensure the Service Account has the following roles (for convenience, Editor role will solve the issue):
     1. Discovery Engine Admin
     1. Logs Writer
     1. Storage Object User